How to Solve It: Second principle: Devise a plan

-Polya lays a big emphasis on the teachers' behavior.
+Pólya lays a big emphasis on the teachers' behavior.
 A teacher should support students with devising their own plan with a question method that goes from the most general questions to more particular questions, with the goal that the last step to having a plan is made by the student.
 He maintains that just showing students a plan, no matter how good it is, does not help them.

 Third principle: Carry out the plan

 This step is usually easier than devising the plan.
 In general, all you need is care and patience, given that you have the necessary skills.
 Persist with the plan that you have chosen.
 If it continues not to work, discard it and choose another.
 Don't be misled; this is how mathematics is done, even by professionals.

 Fourth principle: Review/extend

 Pólya mentions that much can be gained by taking the time to reflect and look back at what you have done, what worked and what did not, and with thinking about other problems where this could be useful.
 Doing this will enable you to predict what strategy to use to solve future problems, if these relate to the original problem.